IDEAS

 8. Minimaluxe

-Minimalism has had a makeover for 2024.
+Minimalism has had a makeover this year.
 Minimaluxe lives by the same principles as the famous minimalist trend but with a luxurious twist.

 For example, make sure your furniture is high-quality and consider bringing in metallic elements through your fixtures and fittings.